Behaviour & Emotions Core Concepts

 Missing in action

-Then there is the parenting style that disregards both dials and offers very little in the way of either love and connection or rules and structure.
-The Absent parent is preoccupied with their own stuff and likely to hand their kids some sort of digital babysitter and point them in the direction of the fridge, allowing them time and space to get through whatever it is they need to get through uninterrupted.
-This sounds a bit harsh, and we can probably all relate even just a little bit.
-Raising kids is a big responsibility and requires huge amounts of energy.
-Moments of MIA might seem par for the course.
-This is why self-care is so important to fill our cups and resource us to stay present.
+Then there is the parenting style that disregards both dials and offers very little in the way of either connection or rules.
+The Absent or 'Uninvolved' parent is preoccupied with their own stuff and likely to hand their kids some sort of digital babysitter and point them in the direction of the fridge.

 So, with Sergeant Major, Jellyfish and good old Absent shining a spotlight on typical parenting weaknesses, it’s our friend Parent Coach who inspires us to play to our strengths.
 With a few tweaks to the dials, we can find the right balance between connection and correction.
 And here we find the Parent Coach, who treats their kids with love and respect, while also expecting them to take some responsibility for their actions.